 As a freshman, Cate joined Santa Clara University’s student organization, Into the Wild, and it was there that she learned about Miller Center.
 The outdoor wilderness program was led by upperclassmen who were also Miller Center Fellows.
 Cate was intrigued by their work with social enterprises and working on the frontlines to eradicate poverty.
 “I watched them have real life-changing experiences, and I knew I wanted to be challenged in the same way.”

 Cate applied for the Miller Center Fellowship and was selected, along with classmate Emma Sand, to work with Oorja Development Solutions, a social enterprise that finances and installs solar mini-grids in rural communities in Uttar Pradesh.
 Their fellowship project focused on expanding Oorja’s impact by increasing its number of female customers by 20%, hiring more women, and facilitating gender inclusion throughout the organization.
 Cate’s time with Oorja taught her new ways to effectively communicate with people from other cultures.
-She even had sticky notes next to her computer to remind her that American norms are different in other countries.
+She even had sticky notes beside her computer to remind her that American norms are different in other countries.
 She is taking this knowledge with her as she starts the Fulbright program and expands her research on gender perceptions.

 As a freshman, Maggie was accepted to SCU as a Johnson Scholar and University Honors Student.
 She is fluent in Spanish and French, designed her own independent major, has earned a minor in Art History, and is an avid traveler.
 One of the first courses Maggie took at SCU was Preparing Fellowships and Graduate School Applications, taught by Professors Stephen Carroll and Naomi Levy.
 This course encourages students to extend their intellectual development beyond the classroom.
 Through these teachings, Maggie learned about Miller Center and the student fellows who help scale social enterprises in developing countries.
 The idea of working with people from other countries piqued her interest.
 “The social entrepreneurship words were new to me, but I realized it very much made sense and aligned with my interests.”